Ernst Friedrich Löhndorff: French Foreign Legion

 In the post-war years, Löhndorff joined the French Foreign Legion.
 The reasons for his decision remain unclear.
 He may have joined due to financial problems or simply to satisfy his urge for adventure.
 On 13 November 1920, he enlisted for five years in Saarbrücken, using the false name "Ernesto de Naca e Villaverde" and claiming a false birthplace of Veracruz, but he provided his real birth date of 13 March 1899.

 He seems to have been in Algeria but deserted after only two months and fled the country.
 His book Afrika weint - Tagebuch eines Legionärs ("Africa Cries: The Diary of a Legionnaire") reflects his experiences in the Foreign Legion in Africa.
 However, similarly to other books he wrote, this adventure novel blends real events with fiction.
-His autobiographical style often gives the impression that Löhndorff is reporting his own adventureseven when he isn't.
+His autobiographical style often gives the impression that Löhndorff is reporting his own adventures even when he isn't.
 Nevertheless, his travels and adventures were a significant source of inspiration for his stories.